carpentries-incubator/fair-bio-practice/_episodes/14-data_management_planning.md

 - "Data within a project undergo a set of steps known as the research data life cycle."
 - "Planning can help make your data FAIR."
 - "Data management is a continuous process during a project."
-- "A DMP is the best way to prepare for new project."
+- "A DMP is the best way to prepare for a new project."
 ---
+(5 min teaching)

 ## The research data life cycle
 The Research Data Life Cycle is composed of a sequential series of stages/steps in which data is produced, processed and shared.